34th Street

 For those unfamiliar with Chris Stamey, he is the quirky half of The dB's songwriting duo.
 For those not familiar with The dB's, blame the Amerikan musik industry for not giving the Fatherland's best pop band a record deal.

-Listening to It's a Wonderful Life, Stamey's first solo LP, is not the easiest of undertakings.
+Listening to It's A Wonderful Life, Stamey's first solo LP, is not the easiest of undertakings.
 Stamey twists, bends and manipulates the rules of pop music at his discretion, creating songs that flow in and out of the genre but never attack it straight on.
 The result is a challenging blend of styles that forces the listener to take an active role.

 Songs such as "Winter Of Love" and the title track combine elements of minimalism, psychedelia and pop, creating compelling and hypnotic moods that are elusive yet tangible.
 And on "Depth Of Field," the psychedelia comes to the fore, featuring Stamey's slowly strummed guitar and ethereal keyboards that virtually drip and ooze out of the turntable.